Addressing Sexual Assault and Sexual Harrassment at Sea

 Understanding the Underlying Causes

-One root cause is an imbalance between male and female workers.
+One root cause of sexual assault and sexual harassment at sea is an imbalance between male and female workers.
 Women represent just 1.2% percent of the global seafarer workforce, according to the BIMCO/ICS 2021 Seafarer Workforce Report.
 Fewer than 1 in 10 of these women hold deck officer or engineering roles.
 This is significant because a woman’s role on a ship correlates directly with her chances of experiencing SASH.

 Another cause has been lax enforcement of policies.
-The maritime industry has yet to develop a culture of zero-tolerance when it comes to SASH.
+The maritime industry has yet to develop a culture of zero-tolerance when it comes to sexual harassment and assault.
 According to the WISTA survey, just 7% of women who reported incidents to superior officers were satisfied with the outcome.
 Having policies in place is meaningless without adequate enforcement.

-Further, seafaring is an insular culture where many workers are hesitant to report any issues, let alone something as serious as SASH.
+Further, seafaring is an insular culture where many workers are hesitant to report any issues, let alone something as serious as sexual assault and sexual harassment.
 Women may rightly fear reputational damage, reprisals and social ostracization as a result of speaking up.

 How Can We Change Onboard Culture?